tylerebowers/Schwab-API-Python/README.md

-# TD-Ameritrade-API-Python-Client
+# Schwab-API-Python
+This is an unofficial python program to access the Schwab api.
 In preparation for the Schwab integration please create a Schwab developer account [here](https://beta-developer.schwab.com/).
-Next update planned after Schwab's API access is working.
+Next update planned shortly after Schwab's API access is working.
 Join the [Discord group](https://discord.gg/m7SSjr9rs9)

+# Documentation below is for the original TD Ameritrade API

 ## Quick setup
 1. Python version 3.11 or higher is recommended.